 But the days of giving respondents only “Male” or “Female” as their gender options in surveys have long passed.

-The challenge for current survey designers is to balance the need to collect actionable data with the importance of creating an inclusive range of gender choices.
+The challenge for current users of survey data collection software is to balance the need to collect actionable data with the importance of creating an inclusive range of gender choices.

 We’re going to take a look at two extremes on this spectrum — basic binary gender options and a survey with 25 gender choices — so we can ultimately identify a gender choice question that provides useful data while being respectful of respondents.